HOW DO I?

 The Hazardous Materials Management Services (HMMS) is designated as the local Certified Unified Program Agency (CUPA) in Monterey County and is responsible for inspecting facilities in the County to verify proper storage, handling and disposal of hazardous materials and hazardous wastes.

-As the local Certified Unified Program Agency, the HMMS is the local agency responsible for administering the five CUPA Programs:
+As the local Certified Unified Program Agency, the HMMS is the local agency responsible for administering the following six CUPA Programs:

 Additionally, HMMS provides emergency response 24 hours each day, seven days per week, to any emergency situation requiring Health Department Oversight, including hazardous materials releases from vehicle accidents or industrial upsets, sewer spills, restaurant fires or closures, or abandoned or dumped chemicals.
 The HMMS also oversees the cleanup of contaminated sites and operates the pesticide incident reporting program.